dmaier-couchbase/cean/src/node-modules/cean-cli/README.md

 npm install cean-cli
 ```

-This installs 'cean-cli' to '$HOME/node_modules/cean-cli'.
-You should add this directory to your execution $PATH.
+This installs 'cean-cli' to the folder '$HOME/node_modules/cean-cli'.

 ### Via the source code